bruno-chavez/ancestorquotes/README.md

 COMMANDS:
-     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! chat, c        Prints a chat between the ancestor and himself. help, h        Shows a list of commands or help for one command
+     persistent, p  makes the app execute itself on a regular basis all, a         Prints all quotes from the darkest of dungeons! chat, c        The Ancestor talks with himself in a maddenly fashion help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --search value, -s value  search term that the quote must contain.
-   --help, -h     show help
+   --search value, -s value  search term that the quote must contain --help, -h     show help
    --version, -v  print the version
 ```